omarchavez18/AlohaSurf/README.md

+#ALOHA SURF

 This project is a small web page about a surfboard shop, the purpose of the project is the implementation of webpack.

 To see the aloha Surf webpage click in the next link [Aloha Surf](https://omarchavez18.github.io/sportsProject/)